Security Standards & Prohibited Items

 • LARGE packages.
 Suitcases, carry-on luggage and other large parcels will not be permitted on the ferry systems or at Liberty and Ellis Islands.
 Bags must fit through x-ray machine opening to enter the park (opening size: 24.2” width x 17.9” height)

-• Face masks and/or costumes which are designed to conceal the identity of a person are prohibited.
+• Face masks and/or costumes that are designed to conceal the identity of a person are prohibited.

 • Scissors (metal with pointed tips and a blade length greater than four (4) inches measured from the fulcrum are prohibited).